 - Soil – The type of soil available in an area determines the type of vegetation.
 This directly results in the type of organisms that can be found.
 It also contains all the minerals needed by various living beings including plants to support their life.

 An Organism is a contiguous living system that includes archaeon, animals, plants and fungus.
 Organisms are capable of some degree of response to homeostasis, growth, reproduction and stimuli.
-Organisms consisting of more than one cell are termed as multicellular organisms and single-cell organisms are termed as unicellular organisms.
+Organisms consisting of more than one cell are termed multicellular organisms and single-cell organisms are termed unicellular organisms.

-A group of cells is termed as a tissue.
+A group of cells is termed a tissue.
 There are four basic types of tissues that are found in animals namely muscle tissue, connective tissue, epithelium and nerve tissue.
 Several types of tissue together form an organ.
 They perform a specific function.
 Some of the common characteristics of a cell include reproduction by cell division, response to internal and external stimuli, metabolism and cellular components.

 Adaptation of organisms to the Environment.

-All the organisms possess the ability to adapt to the environment through a process of biological variation.
+All organisms possess the ability to adapt to the environment through a process of biological variation.
 Adaptation may differ among different species but they have the same objective, i.e. “adjustment to variation”.
 This results in the enhancement of ability and chance of survival.
 Behaviour is one of the important aspects of adaptation.
 It includes the way they behave, the way they look and how they are built.

 For instance, the animals living in the deserts.
 They retain moisture either through the food they consume or through making burrow into the moist earth to absorb water into their bodies.
-Another example would be the cactus in the middle of the desert drawing nourishment from ground and air.
+Another example would be the cactus in the middle of the desert drawing nourishment from the ground and air.

-The population is defined as “Group of interbreeding individuals of any species that live in a distinct geographical area and compete for similar resources”.
+The population is defined as a “Group of interbreeding individuals of any species that live in a distinct geographical area and compete for similar resources”.
 Population refers to a collection of humans in terms of sociology.
 For instance a population of females between the age of 30 – 50 years in a specific city.

 A local population is a population inhabiting a small area locally.
 Meta-population is referred to a closely related local population.
 Population ecology is a link between ecology, evolution and population genetics.